 If you’ve filed your taxes already and are looking for your refund check, you may not have to wait as long as you did last year.
-According to Kelly Phillips Erb of Forbes, the IRS has said it will be issuing 90 percent of all refunds within 21 days of receiving the tax return.
+According to Kelly Phillips Erb of Forbes, the IRS has said it will be issuing 90 percent of all refunds1 within 21 days of receiving the tax return.
 After filing, you can check out the IRS tool “Where’s My Refund?” online or in the form of a mobile app.
 Filing electronically is faster in every way; your return will show up within 24 hours on “Where’s My Refund,” and you can receive funds faster through direct deposit into your bank.
 Paper filing takes longer to process and to receive your refund, so take that into consideration when choosing which method you prefer.

 Erb noted that calling the IRS is not the best course of action.
 Due to the large volume of calls during tax season, getting an actual human on the phone is difficult.
 Even if you do manage this feat, they can’t tell you anything more than the online tool.
 Only call the IRS if it’s been longer than 21 days since you filed electronically and you still haven’t gotten a check.

-Last year, the IRS reported that the average tax refund was $3,539.
+Last year, the IRS reported that the average tax refund2 was $3,539.
 That’s pretty decent, especially considering many Americans are finding it difficult to escape from the paycheck-to-paycheck lifestyle.
 A survey from Bankrate recently revealed that 63 percent of Americans wouldn’t be able to handle a surprise emergency expense like a $500 car repair bill or $1,000 for a trip to the emergency room.
-That’s why Bankrate’s first suggestion for how to spend that refund check was to not spend it.
+That’s why Bankrate’s first suggestion for how to spend that refund3 check was to not spend it.
 Park the money in a liquid savings account and use it to begin to save at least three months of basic expenses.
 Remember how one of those New Years resolutions was to save more money?
 This is your chance to do it.
 Put that cash towards protecting yourself from sudden job loss, medical emergencies, or any other unexpected expense

 Reduce debt and other options